-Each term it is necessary for a student to select courses, complete the necessary forms and pay the appropriate fees to satisfy the formal process called class registration.
+Each term it is necessary for a student to select courses, complete the necessary forms and pay the appropriate fees to satisfy the formal process of class registration.

 Details relative to the registration process are available from the Student Services Office.
-A non-refundable late registration fee is assessed registrants enrolling after the official open registration period.
+A nonrefundable late registration fee is assessed registrants enrolling after the official open registration period.